I’m a huge fan of plyometrics for runners.

 Proper Form

-Stand on your right foot with your left knee slightly bent and left foot off the ground.
+Stand on your right foot with your left knee slightly bent and your left foot off the ground.

 Then, drop into a half squat and jump diagonally as high as you can to your left, landing in a half squat on your left foot.